winirarrazaval/hotel/README.md

 Since this is the **last** Ruby-only project we are doing, and a level 3, the requirements are larger than previous projects. **It is possible you will not be able to complete all requirements**, but if you use the process above, you will still be able to share with your instructors the process and the design you have created.

-### Optional Requirements
-- The first optional should always be looking for improvements within the existing code you have already written.
-Are there any additional edge cases you might be missing in your tests?
-Any opportunity to use an enumerable method where you're using an each?
-- Enhance your functionality to create a CSV database to load your initial data set.
-Hint: Use `Faker`.

 ## Wave One
 **Initial System Configuration and Setup**